 Adam Barnhardt is no stranger to comic books.
 He’s been reading them since he was young and by day he writes at ComicBook.com.
 Barnhardt is also the creator behind the Lunchroom Riot RiotVerse, a world he first envisioned about five years ago.
 In an interview on Monday, I talked to him about his new project on Kickstarter, Macabre Mel, and his creative philosophy.

-To listen to the full audio interview, check it out below, on Spotify, or where most podcasts are available.
+To listen to the full audio interview, check it out below, or where most podcasts are available.
 Highlights from our chat are below.

 Cosmic Cafe interview with Adam Barnhardt highlights